GOLD Research Program

 The study opened in January 2017 to enroll a cohort of women diagnosed with gynecologic cancers with the goal of establishing a resource to facilitate prospective long-term follow up research of gynecologic cancer survivors.

 Quarterly GOLD Gatherings

 Community support and friendships are vital to improving survivorship.
 The GOLD Research Program hosts quarterly gatherings to foster these connections.
 Previous GOLD events were focussed on topics such as 'Managing Side Effects after Treatment', 'Eating Well after Cancer', 'Emotional Health and Wellness', and 'Exercise after a Cancer'.
-The next gathering will take place in July/August 2018.
-We will announce details on this website and also via email for women who are already enrolled in GOLD.
+The next gathering will take place in October 2018.
+We will announce details on this website and also via email for individuals who are already enrolled in GOLD.

 Topic: Send your requests/suggestions to goldMN@umn.edu

 - Managing Side Effects after Treatment, Colleen Rivard, MD, Ashley Thersleff, FNP-C, Kirsten Malvey, FNP-C - 4/2017